-Schizophrenia leads to impairment of social skills, loss of initiative, and frequently, paranoia.
+Schizophrenia can lead to impairment of maturational development and social skills, loss of initiative, and frequently, paranoia.
 The result is often active social avoidance.
 Peer relations are critical to normal adolescent development.
 Adolescents with schizophrenia may need help in improving their social skills and reconnecting with peer groups.
 Some adolescents recovering from an acute psychotic episode and hospitalization may be successful at reconnecting with old friends.
 Others find it easier to relate to peers who have also experienced mental illness.
-Social reintegration may be assisted by participation in social skills training groups, psychiatric day programs, or structured social activities in the community.
+Social reintegration may occur naturally through participation in mainstream social activities in the community, such as clubs, interest groups, and faith groups, as well as in self-help or peer-support initiatives and activities.
+It can also be assisted by participation in social skills training groups, psychiatric day programs, or structured social activities.

 It is important to note that boys often get this illness at an earlier age than girls.
-The implications of this can be devastating to a young man whose social skills are not yet fine tuned (boys social skills typically develop slower than those of their female counterparts).
+The implications of this can be devastating to a young man whose social skills are not yet fine tuned (boys' social skills typically develop more slowly than those of their female counterparts).
 Since women tend to get the illness at an older age, their social skills are usually developed, and they may have already established relationships with a male partner.